 Testosterone injections: This treatment involves injections of testosterone (testosterone cypionate* and testosterone enanthate) in the muscle every 2 to 4 weeks.
 They may cause mood swings due to changes in testosterone levels.

 Testosterone should not be taken by any man with prostate or breast cancer.
-If you have heart disease, are taking some medications such as blood thinners, have an enlarged prostate, or have kidney or liver disease, you will need to discuss with your doctor whether or not testosterone therapy is right for you.
+If you have heart disease, are taking some medications such as blood thinners, have an enlarged prostate, have kidney or liver disease, or have too much calcium in your blood, you will need to discuss with your doctor whether or not testosterone therapy is right for you.

 All material copyright MediResource Inc. 1996 – 2020.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Andropause